pffijt/artificial-intelligence/README.md

 # Artificial intelligence

-This repo is a personal directory that my classmates are able to use.
+This repo has personal scripts that I made while studying AI concepts.

-It is bound to the learning material of *Hogeschool Rotterdam*
+These AI concepts I needed to study for my Bachelors at *Hogeschool Rotterdam*.

+You are free to use them aswell for studies or any other type of projects ! recycle